Ordisoftware/Hebrew-Calendar/README.md

 - Add dark theme for month view.
 - Add reminder for solar and lunar anniversary of birth.
 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
-- Add a different tray icon to indicate if shabat or a celebration is running, including week days.
 - Improve month view to show celebration week days with number as text like first and last.
 - Improve navigation form to show celebration week day number.
 - Improve automatic web check update to not run when shabat and special celebration days but the next day.